I think I’ve applied for at least 500 jobs (more than half of those via LinkedIn’s Easy Apply feature which makes it super quick and simple).

 The more templated form letters I receive after interviews, the more I find this to be completely unacceptable and unnecessarily demoralizing.

 I’m not a HR expert, but I’m a human being and I know that I share a lot about myself and my experiences in every interview.
-It would mean so much to me if I would receive a message referencing something positive and unique about our interaction rather than a stock.
+It would mean so much to me if I would receive a message referencing something positive and unique about our interaction rather than an impersonal template letter.

 I strongly believe that if you meet with someone for an hour, especially if it’s more than once, there’s absolutely no excuse for a generic rejection.